 9 Best Hiking Trails for Fall in the White Mountains of New Hampshire

 Step into the awesome beauty of the White Mountains during the fall.
 With the cool days and dramatic bursts of color, fall is the best time of the year to head to the Whites for a day of fun and adventure.
-As a local, I know all of the best hikes to catch the leaves, all with varying degrees of difficulty, and I’ll even share some great cafes along the way!
+As a long time hiker of the Whites, I’m going to share all of the best hikes to catch the leaves, get outside, and where to stop for coffee on the way home.

 With so many amazing hikes, it can feel overwhelming which one to choose.
 If you’re feeling overwhelmed yourself, then this post is for you.
-In this post, I’m going to talk about:
+I’ll go over:

 Growing up in the White Mountains I’ve always associated fall with pure magic, and once you’ve seen the beauty for yourself you may understand where I’m coming from.
 In order to get the most out of your time in the Whites, I suggest taking time to research your trip and heading out earlier than you think you need to.